jlarmstrongiv/custom-config-files/README.md

 Set up code quality and CI Testing badges, rather than manual checking

+Find sensible linux and windows defaults for globalDir

 Add (static) methods to the Config class to compare and merge multiple configs, similar to https://github.com/rt2zz/redux-persist#state-reconciler as well as incoming settings

 Add read and write cson